lovenorman/TimeReport/README.md

 # TimeReport

-REST-API that handles an simplified data model with customers, projects and time registrations.
+REST-API that handles a simplified data model with customers, projects and time registrations.

 - SQL Server
 - Code first